Ministry of Manpower - Manpower Planning and Policy Division

 - Consultation Period:

-1. The National Wages Council (NWC)1, a tripartite body made up of employer, employee and government representatives, will reconvene later this month to review its Guidelines issued in March this year.
+1. The National Wages Council (NWC), a tripartite body made up of employer, employee and government representatives1, will reconvene on 6 September 2021 to develop its annual guidelines on wage and employment-related issues from 1 December 2021 to 30 November 2022.

-6. The Council welcomes the public to share their views on wage and employment-related issues and suggestions on the guidelines.
-Feedback can be submitted to the NWC Secretariat through the online form via the link, which will be open until 28 August 2020.
+6. The Council welcomes the public to share their views on wage-related issues and suggestions on the upcoming guidelines.
+Feedback can be submitted to the NWC Secretariat through the online form via the link, which will be open until 14 September 2021.

 Feedback Form: go.gov.sg/nwc-feedback